Visit These NEWEST Ocklawahaman Web-Pages:

 "I am that same David Crockett, fresh from the backwoods, half-horse, half-alligator, a little touched with the snapping-turtle.
 I can wade the Mississippi, leap the Ohio, ride upon a streak of lightning, and slip without a scratch down a honey-locust.
 I can whip my weight in wildcats, and, if any gentleman pleases, for a ten-dollar bill he can throw in a panther.
 I can hug a bear too close for comfort, and eat any man opposed to General Jackson." - David Davy Crockett: American frontiersman, outdoorsman, patriot, soldier, statesman (introducing himself to Congress after being elected by the State of Tennessee in 1827).

-I, Ocklawahaman Paul Nosca, have had this phone number 727-218-3668 for my mother since May 12, 2014.
-Apparently a "Lee Ann Gatlin" used to have this same number.
+I, Ocklawahaman Paul Nosca, have had this phone number 727-218-3668 (7272183668) for my MOM since May 12, 2014.
+Apparently a "Lee Ann Gatlin" or "Leann Gatlin" used to have this same number.
 I do not know this person and have no idea who she is or where she is.
-Please do not call this number trying to contact a "Lee Ann Gatlin" anymore!
+Please do not call this number trying to contact a "Lee Ann Gatlin" or "Leann Gatlin" anymore!